tkx68/todo-tutorial/README.md

    $ nix-build . -A ghcjs.frontend -o frontend-bin

 This gives me a new folder `frontend` with a rich structure underneath.
 Amongst others there is an index.html and frontend.jsexe.
 Opening the index.html shows the application.

+The correct versions in the 'default.nix' file seem to be important.
+The package `ghcjs-dom-contrib` can otherwise not be built.
+Therefore I drop the approach to git clone the imported packages.

+The first compilation takes an abysmal amount of time.
+I am curious whether this speeds up the second time.
+Okay, following build times are much shorter.